gnodwell/Guelph-Course-Selection-Manager/README.md

 -Python 3 (https://www.python.org/downloads/)
 -PlayWright (https://playwright.dev/)
 -PyGraphiz (https://pypi.org/project/pygraphviz/)
+-NGINX
+-React
+-Bootstrap
+-Flask
+-jQuery

 ### Installation
+#### LOCAL

 To install project:
 1. Download/clone the project folder to a compatible system.
 2. Navigate to root folder of project.
 3. Run the "setup.sh" shell script by typing "./setup" in shell or terminal.

-Note: if an error occurs during step 3 ensure the script is executable by typing the command:
+NOTE: if an error occurs during step 3 ensure the script is executable by typing the command:
 "chmod +x setup.sh".

 Install PlayWright: